The ultimate goal

 The Sundown Playboys

 White Trash (Trash)

 Wings (Paul McCartney & Wings)

 Yoko Ono (Yoko Ono/Plastic Ono Band, John & Yoko/Plastic Ono Band)

 After the break-up of The Beatles in 1970, Paul McCartney set up his own company MPL Communications both in the UK and the USA which gave licenses to record companies to release his recordings.

 All his solo releases between 1970 and 1975 included at least the Apple Records logo.

-In 1975 the last Apple Records on vinyl, musicassette and 8 track cartridge had been released and the company became an administration office.
+In 1975 the last Apple Records on vinyl, musicassette and 8 track cartridge have been released and the company became an administration office.

 The Beatles as a group released their albums through Apple Records, but they were still under contract by Parlophone and Capitol.